-Mai Tai (Second Adjusted Formula)
+Mai Tai (Current Formula)

 Shake all ingredients over cracked ice.
 Pour into highball glass.
 Garnish with half of the spent lime shell in the drink and a sprig of mint at the edge of the glass.